 You are not alone, and your life is not over.
 It is only just beginning.
 Reach out for support.
 Believe in yourself.
 You are important and your dreams matter.

 This advice is designed for homeschooled students who have problems at home.
-If you are being homeschooled and receiving a poor education, we have more advice for you HERE.
+If you are being homeschooled but not being taught, we have more advice for you here.